Maple Sourcing Ltd.

 In Chinese business culture, hierarchy and the concept of “face” (or “mianzi”) play crucial roles in negotiations.
 “Face” refers to a person's reputation, dignity, and social standing.
 When negotiating, it is important to be respectful and avoid direct confrontations or criticisms that could cause the other party to “lose face.”
 This is especially true in group settings where the presence of colleagues or superiors may heighten sensitivity to these issues.

-Additionally, understand that decisions in China supplier negotiations are often made through a hierarchical chain of command.
+Additionally, understand that decisions in China supplier bargainings are often made through a hierarchical chain of command.
 Negotiations may involve multiple meetings, with initial discussions conducted by lower-level representatives and final decisions made by senior executives.
 Patience and respect for this hierarchy show that you appreciate their process and are willing to work within it.
 Avoid pressuring the supplier to make immediate decisions, as this could strain the relationship.

 Set Clear Expectations and Be Transparent